tuticfruti/TuticfrutiBootstrap3/README.md

 # TuticfrutiBootstrap3
-A complete set of Bootstrap3 snippets.
+A complete and reusable set of Bootstrap3 snippets.